judofyr/spice/bench/README.md

 [Rayon][rayon] is high-quality data-parallelism library written in Rust based on the well-known technique of _work-stealing fork/join_.
 [Spice](..), written in Zig, is an experimental implementation of _heartbeat scheduling_ which claims to have a much smaller overhead.
 We'd like to understand how these two techniques compares against each other.
+Rayon also provides a set of API around `ParallelIterator`.
+We're not focusing on these since it's not comparable to the API which Spice provides.

 Evaluations of parallel frameworks are often summarized along the lines of "we implemented X algorithms, ran it on a machine with 48 cores and saw a (geometric) mean improvement of 34x".
 This is a fine way of validating that it works for a wide range of problems, but it's hard to draw conclusions from the final result.